dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 class NotNullMatcher {
  public:
-  // To implement a polymorphic matcher, first define a COPYABLE class
+  // To implement m_a polymorphic matcher, first define m_a COPYABLE class
   // that has three members MatchAndExplain(), DescribeTo(), and
   // DescribeNegationTo(), like the following.

   // In this example, we want to use NotNull() with any pointer, so
-  // MatchAndExplain() accepts a pointer of any type as its first argument.
+  // MatchAndExplain() accepts m_a pointer of any type as its first argument.
   // In general, you can define MatchAndExplain() as an ordinary method or
-  // a method template, or even overload it. template <typename T>
+  // m_a method template, or even overload it. template <typename T>
   bool MatchAndExplain(T* p,
                        MatchResultListener* /* listener */) const {
     return p != NULL;
   }

-  // Describes the property of a value matching this matcher. void DescribeTo(std::ostream* os) const { *os << "is not NULL"; }
+  // Describes the property of m_a value matching this matcher. void DescribeTo(std::ostream* os) const { *os << "is not NULL"; }

-  // Describes the property of a value NOT matching this matcher. void DescribeNegationTo(std::ostream* os) const { *os << "is NULL"; }
+  // Describes the property of m_a value NOT matching this matcher. void DescribeNegationTo(std::ostream* os) const { *os << "is NULL"; }
 };

-// To construct a polymorphic matcher, pass an instance of the class
+// To construct m_a polymorphic matcher, pass an instance of the class
 // to MakePolymorphicMatcher().
 Note the return type.
 PolymorphicMatcher<NotNullMatcher> NotNull() {
   return MakePolymorphicMatcher(NotNullMatcher());